casszhao/INF4000.github.io/README.md

  * Many times it is a common error with a known solution.
 Sometime, even just copy paste your error message, you will find many people had the exactly issue like yours before.
  * Change a way to describe your problem if you cannot find the solution.
  * Sometime, results from Google costs a lot of time to filter (particularly, when you ask in a not so good way), try other professional platforms, such as: stackoverflow, w3schools.com, codeproject.com

+2. **Go back to your dataset**

+Just check your data, even it is readable and loadable.

 2. **Make it repeatable**
  * Create a minimal, reproducible example (e.g. reprex) using simple data
  * Note which inputs don’t trigger the error